flavia-leite/flavia-leite.github.io/_pages/about.md

 ## RESEARCH INTEREST
-I am interested in exploring the role of land and housing policies in promoting or reducing different dimensions of **inequality**.
+I am interested in exploring the role of land and housing policies in promoting or reducing **inequality**.
 My current research focuses on how **access to credit/ homeownership** policies impact wealth-building and the spatial and economic mobility of different populations in Brazil and the US.
 I am also interested in exploring the limits and possibilities of the concept of **housing financialization** to refer to housing policies and institutions implemented in the Global South.
-Another of my research interests relates to the implementation of **urban land-based financing instruments** in Brazil and the US, and their impact on municipal finances, spatial inequality, and urban economic development.
+Another of my research areas relates to the implementation of **urban land-based financing instruments** in Brazil and the US, and their impact on municipal finances, spatial inequality, and urban economic development.
 In approaching these topics, I integrate quantitative and qualitative methods.

 ## RECENT AND ONGOING PROJECTS